wbamberg/idl-reference/docs/nsITransactionManager.md

 aggregated together until EndBatch() is called.
 This mode allows an
 application to execute and group together several independent transactions
 so they can be undone with a single call to undoTransaction().
-@param aData An arbitrary nsISupports object that is associated with the
-batch.
-Can be retrieved from nsITransactionList.

 #### Parameters ####